Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 The Miniature Smile could be carried in a similar way.
 Below is a review of how well this type of strap fulfills the objectives:

 Would fulfill:
-* Carry the weight of the full smile >2kg
+* Carry the weight of the Miniature Smile >2kg
-* Not significantly increase weight of smile
+* Not significantly increase weight of Smile
-  * Should not weigth more than the current backpack design for the larger smile
+  * Should not weigth more than the current backpack design for the larger Smile
 * Provide option for shoulder carrying
-* Have ability to fit larger smile by same attatchments
+* Have ability to fit larger Smile by same attatchments

 Would be challenging to fulfill:
 * Adjust to fit body size
 * Be padded to provide comfortable fit for health worker
 * Have strong attatchments to smile box
 * Provide option for backpack carrying
-* could carry the weight of the large smile >3.5kg
+* could carry the weight of the large Smile >3.5kg
-* Integrate vaccine recoding cards
+* Integrate vaccine recording cards

 Overall this mounting idea is simple to execute, however there would be a lot of challenges with getting it to fulfill all of the criteria.